Computing canonical images in permutation groups with Graph Backtracking: Searching with graph stacks

-Now that we have introduced compatible refiners and compatible splitters, we will show how we use these together to search for canonical images.
+Now that we have introduced compatible refiners and compatible splitters, we will show how we use these together to search for candidates for canonical images.
+This search is split into two parts.
+The present section will build most of the machinery, using a backtrack search with graph stacks and then return a list of candidates.
+The next section will show how to systematically pick a canonical image from this list of candidates.
 While this algorithm uses much of the same machinery as Graph Backtracking, it behaves quite differently.
 Most notably, in Graph Backtracking there is always a pair of graph stacks, called the left and right hand stacks, and the search stops if there are no isomorphisms from the left hand stack to the right.
 When looking for canonical images, we will only consider a \emph{single} graph stack.
-In practice this can be seen as the \emph{right hand side stack in Graph Backtracking}.
+This stack corresponds to the \emph{right hand side stack in Graph Backtracking}.